tavinogradova92/rpg-game/README.md

 * Armor put on body, head or legs of types cloth, leather or plate

-## What logic is implemented in the project:
+## Logic implemented in the project:

 * Generating the character and demonstration of how their attributes change accordingly
 ![screenshot](resources/screenshot1.jpg)